melmaur/Library-management-system/README.md

 A junior‑level backend project built with Java and Spring Boot.

 ## Purpose
 This project is part of my learning journey as I enter the software development field.
+Scrum principles will guide my agile development to show what I learned obtaining my recent Scrum PSM 1 Certificate ()
 It demonstrates my ability to design and implement a complete backend application following clean architecture principles, using Java, Spring Boot, and PostgreSQL.

 ## Tech Stack